Getting Healthy Skin for Women over 50

 It’s only natural to want a perfect tan when summertime comes, but lounging in the sun for long periods of time with little to no dermal protection is a big no-no.

-How does the sun, or better-said ultraviolet (UV) light affect the skin?
+How does the sun, or better said, ultraviolet (UV) light, affect the skin?
 Well, UV rays change the DNA at a cellular level, causing photodamage to the dermis — the deepest layer of the skin.

 Sometimes, the damage can be obvious right away, coming in the form of a sunburn, but other times, it can take years for the damage caused by UV light to show up on your skin.